 What kind of accuracy can I expect from Canvas?

-If you're using Canvas LiDAR 3D Measurements on a compatible LiDAR-enabled iPad or iPhone (includes most Pro models launched since 2020), most measurements in your CAD file should be within 1-2% of what's verified manually with a tape measure, laser distance meter, or existing blueprint.
+When using our Scanning Best Practices in Canvas: 3D LiDAR Measurements with your LiDAR-enabled iPad or iPhone (includes most Pro models launched since 2020), most measurements in your CAD file should be within 1-2% of what's verified manually with a tape measure, laser distance meter, or existing blueprint.

 You can learn more about compatible devices here: What device should I use with Canvas?

-Overall, we tend to hear from our customers that Canvas is an effective, powerful, and out-of-the-box solution for things like design, planning, pricing, estimation, sales, or documentation conditions (at the beginning of the project or as an ongoing thing).
+Overall, most of our customers find that Canvas is an effective, powerful, and out-of-the-box solution for things like design, planning, pricing, estimation, sales, or documentation conditions (at the beginning of the project or as an ongoing thing).

-If you're looking to use Canvas for installation and construction projects that require extremely tight tolerances, you may want to verify the few critical measurements you need manually, and then adjust your CAD model once you receive it.
+If you're looking to use Canvas for installation and construction projects that require extremely tight tolerances, you may want to verify the any critical measurements you need manually, and use the "Additional Information" button to relay these measurements to us with your order.
 We find that this typically still creates a large ROI, as most projects only have a few measurements that really need to be millimeter-level precise, and Canvas still automates all the other measurements and creates the 3D model.

 So, what can I expect in terms of hard numbers?